zammdefi/pm/README.md

 ### Disclaimers

-This codebase is research/educational in spirit.
-Use at your own risk.
+This code is experimental.
+No warranties. **Do your own research**, review the code, and consider a full third-party audit before production use.
 Nothing herein is investment advice.
-If deploying to production, perform a **full security review**, add **robust tests**, and consider the **resolver trust** implications for your users.